Replicating the appeal of the home and garden showroom online

-Made.com excelled in our recent assessment with its well-written and topical guide content, which showcases its products, offers styling advice, and links to a host of relevant products.
-Made.com’s extensive ‘Ideas’ section includes ‘Style Tips’, ‘Room Ideas’ and ‘Inspiration’.
+In our recent assessment, 26% of brands reviewed had poor quality guides or a total absence of guide content.
+MADE excelled in our recent assessment with its well-written and topical guide content, which showcases its products, offers styling advice, and links to a host of relevant products.
+MADE’s extensive ‘Ideas’ section includes ‘Style Tips’, ‘Room Ideas’ and ‘Inspiration’.
 The latter features highly relevant articles such as, ‘Desk dilemmas: how to create a productive WFH spot’, with handy advice for socially isolating workers seeking to create productive spaces at home.

 The visual merchandising